smith/config/README.md

 `./bin/install` will symlink the files into their respective locations in your home directory.

+## Bootstrap script

+[`./bin/bootstrap`](bin/bootstrap) will run a program to install a develoment environment on Linux.
+See the comments in that script for details.

 ## License

 Copyright (c) 2016-2017 Nathan L Smith